-Adventures of a wife, mom, personal trainer, and self-taught yogi with a passion for living a healthy, natural, balanced, and transparent life without borders.
+Adventures of a wife, mom, personal trainer, and certified yoga teacher, with a passion for living a healthy, natural, balanced, and transparent life without borders.
 All things life, love, food, fitness, marriage, parenthood, and lots of YOGA!<3

 All I have to say, if you’re on the fence about becoming a mom/parent-just do it!
 It will wreck your heart more than you know and you will never be so glad.
 Your hands will be extremely full, your eyes will be tired, your feet will be sore, your mind will be scattered.
 You will […]

 It is so hard to believe that I’ve been a mom now for 1 whole year!
 Our baby boy (who’s more big boy than baby now) turned one this past week, the 2nd of November.
 “Where does time go?”, was a term that I used to think people overused when they didn’t know how to make real conversation.
 But now, I realize that it really is overused because, for the love of Father Time, IT’S TRUE!
 Where does time go?
 One minute I was peeing on a stick, and then the next I’m trying to keep my 1 year old out of electrical outlets, and the bookcase, and the computer chords, and all my office stuff– “Drop the stapler, Harrison!”
 It’s almost scary how fast time flies…